Subdividing your land

 The process of subdividing can be extremely complex, especially for someone new to it.
-In order to help our customers navigate this process, Ashcroft Homes offer Subdivision Specialists who can guide you through the entire process, managing consent applications and the subdivision works, while our Construction team manage the build of your new Ashcroft homes.
+When you choose to build with Ashcroft Homes, our Subdivision Specialists can guide you through the entire process, managing consent applications and the subdivision works, while our Construction team manage the build of your new Ashcroft homes.

 Ashcroft have a range of house plans that are especially suited to smaller subdivided sites and specifically designed for the Unitary Plan.
 These plans are designed to maximise the living spaces, minimise the footprint and make the very best use of the land they occupy.

 This locates all existing features of the property including any existing houses, drainage lines and trees, and the contours of the land.

 2. Prepare a scheme plan for the subdivision.

 This often requires house plans to be included and we can provide these as part of our Intent to Progress agreement.

 Resource consent applications usually involve meeting numerous conditions set by Council.
 Experience with the consent process is critical to a successful application.
 Ashcroft has an in-house specialist Planning and Subdivisions team with in-depth knowledge in residential development ensuring your project the greatest chance of success.

 There will normally be some queries during this process but once resource consent is granted then you have certainty of being able to carry out the subdivision.

 5. Complete all physical works including installing drainage and services and right of way driveway if required